 mingw32-make CC=gcc no_test

-6. Use mbed TLS
+Use Mbed TLS

 programs\ssl\ssl_client2 server_name=www.google.nl server_port=443 programs\test\selftest

-If you installed Perl and built the tests, to run the individual test suites you could run any of the executables in the
+If you installed Perl and built the tests, you can run any of the executables in the

-To link mbed TLS with your own programs you can add the paths to the
+To link Mbed TLS to your own programs, you can add the paths to the